ChainMPQ: Interleaved Text-Image Reasoning Chains for Mitigating Relation Hallucinations: Introduction

 Large Language Models (LLMs) have made substantial advances in language understanding, generation, and reasoning~\cite{touvron2023llama2openfoundation,touvron2023llamaopenefficientfoundation,bai2023qwentechnicalreport}.
 Extending these capabilities with visual inputs, Large Vision-Language Models (LVLMs) achieve strong performance on a range of multimodal tasks, including image captioning and visual question answering~\cite{ye2024mplugowlmodularizationempowerslarge,li2023mimicitmultimodalincontextinstruction,bai2023qwenvlversatilevisionlanguagemodel,li2023blip2bootstrappinglanguageimagepretraining,dai2023instructblip,liu2024improved}.
 Nevertheless, LVLMs still exhibit hallucinations, producing outputs that contradict or overlook the visual evidence.
 Hallucinations in LVLMs can be broadly categorized into object, attribute, and relation hallucinations~\cite{bai2024hallucination}.
 Object hallucinations refer to failures in recognizing entities, while attribute hallucinations involve misidentifying properties such as color or shape.
 Relation hallucination occurs when models correctly recognize objects but fail to infer the relationship between them, as shown in Figure~\ref{introduction}.

 Although prior work has substantially reduced object and attribute hallucinations through preference optimization~\cite{wu2025mitigating,yang2025mitigating}, contrastive decoding~\cite{wu2025generate,zhang2025self}, and intermediate-layer modification~\cite{jiang2024interpreting,jiang2025devils,wang2024mllm}, relation hallucination, which accounts for nearly 40\% of all hallucinations~\cite{zheng2024reefknot}, remains a salient challenge.
-Existing efforts to mitigate relation hallucinations have made some progress: dataset-driven approaches~\cite{xie2025fg} focus on constructing high-quality training and fine-tuning data, prompt-engineering methods~\cite{wu2025mitigating} employ constrained perception prompts and Detect-then-Calibrate~\cite{zheng2024reefknot} selectively adjust the final logits with intermediate-layer.
+Existing efforts to mitigate relation hallucinations have made some progress: dataset-driven approaches~\cite{xie2025fg} focus on constructing high-quality training and fine-tuning data, prompt-engineering methods~\cite{wu2025mitigating} employ constrained perception prompts, Detect-then-Calibrate~\cite{zheng2024reefknot} selectively adjust the final logits with intermediate layer, and Triplet Description~\cite{wu2025unifiedtripletlevelhallucinationevaluation} converts the image into triplets, allowing the model to answer questions based on these structured descriptions instead of the raw image.

 Despite their promising results, existing methods targted at relation hallucinations treat relational reasoning as single-step inference, expecting models to simultaneously identify entities and determine relationships.
-This approach is prone to errors because it relies heavily on language priors rather than systematic visual analysis.
+This approach is likely to produce errors because it relies heavily on language priors rather than systematic visual analysis.
 Human relational reasoning, by contrast, follows a more structured process: first locating and identifying relevant objects, then examining their interactions, and finally synthesizing visual evidence to draw conclusions about relationships.
 This multi-step approach allows for more careful consideration of visual information and reduces the likelihood of inference errors.